Hastin: The elephant in the Rigveda

-In Rigveda 1.84.17 and 4.4.1. and probably other instances, the Rigveda seems to refer to elephants (e.g. Bryant 2001: 323), an animal native to South Asia.
+The Rigveda seems to refer to elephants (e.g. Bryant 2001: 323), an animal native to South Asia.
 It has been speculated that some of these verses might be references to domesticated elephants.
-In RV 1.64.7, 8.33.8 and 10.40.4, "wild" elephants are mentioned.

 Mrga Hastin

 In the Rigveda and in the Atharvaveda, the term is translated as 'elephant' (according to Keith and Macdonell, Roth and other scholars).
-In the Rigveda, Mrga Hastin (animal with a hand) occurs in RV 1.64.7 and RV 4.16.14.
+In the Rigveda, Mrga Hastin (animal with a hand) occurs in RV 1.64.7 "hastinaḥ", and RV 4.16.14 "hastī".

 Ibha

-RV 9.57.3 and RV 6.20.8 mention 's, a term meaning 'servant, domestics, household' according to Roth, Ludwig, Zimmer and other Indologists.
+In Rigveda 1.84.17 "ibhāyota", 4.4.1 "ibhena", RV 9.57.3 "ibho", and RV 6.20.8 "ibhaṃ" mention 's, a term meaning 'servant, domestics, household' according to Roth, Ludwig, Zimmer and other Indologists.
 Other scholars like Pischel and Karl Friedrich Geldner translate the term as 'elephant'.
 According to Sayana, Mahidhara and the Nirukta, ibha is translated as 'elephant'.
 Megasthenes and Nearchos also connect ibha with 'elephant'.
 The term ibha is only used in the Samhitas, and especially in the Rigveda.

 Varana

-Another term that may mean 'elephant' is Varana (RV 8.33.8; RV 10.40.4).
+Another term that may mean 'elephant' is Varana (RV 8.33.8 "vāraṇaḥ", and 10.40.4 "vāraṇā").
 According to Macdonell and Keith, Varana refers to elephants.